Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Methodology

-For SE models, time-frequency interaction analysis enables simultaneous capture of local spectral variations and temporal dynamics in speech signals, which is expected to facilitate more refined alignment of student and correlated teachers.
+In fact, jointly considering frequency-band diversity and temporal dynamics is crucial for effective SE modeling.
+On the one hand, the distinct distributions of speech and noise across frequency bands provide key cues for noise suppression~\cite{chen2022fullsubnet+}.
+On the other hand, the temporal variation of speech and noise drive the models to capture dependencies ranging from local to long-term time scales~\cite{le21b_interspeech}.
+Given that SE models inherently perform separated computations in the time and frequency domains, differentiated analysis in the T–F domain should also be considered in distillation for SE.
 Therefore, we compute calibration weights for temporal and spectral flows independently and perform cross-weighting.
 Given a batch of feature map input ${{\bf{F}}_{s/t}} \in {{\mathop{\rm R}\nolimits} ^{B \times C \times T \times D}}$, where $B$ is the batch size, $C$ is the number of output channels, $T$ is the number of speech frames, $D$ is the feature dimension size, and $s/t$ denotes the student or teacher, we first calculate the similarity maps in the time-flow and frequency-flow respectively, as shown in Fig.\,\ref{fig_TF_Mapping}.
 For the time-domain flow, the feature map is split into multiple instances along the batch dimension, then flattened along the channel and feature dimensions. ${l^2}$ Normalization is applied to the merged feature dimension to obtain the temporal transformed features ${\bf{M}}_{s/t}^T \in {{\mathop{\rm R}\nolimits} ^{B \times T \times \left( {C \times D} \right)}}$.
 Finally, the time-flow mapping matrix ${\bf{P}}_{s/t}^T \in {{\mathop{\rm R}\nolimits} ^{B \times T \times T}}$ is computed using cosine similarity measurement:

 For the frequency-domain flow, we partition the feature maps along the time dimension into multiple instances to maintain frame independence.
 Then, the frequency transformed features ${\bf{M}}_{s/t}^F \in {{\mathop{\rm R}\nolimits} ^{T \times B \times \left( {C \times D} \right)}}$ are obtained by flattening and normalization.
 Finally, the frequency-flow mapping matrix ${\bf{P}}_{s/t}^F \in {{\mathop{\rm R}\nolimits} ^{T \times B \times B}}$ is also calculated by cosine similarity.